Bayesian Mixtures Models with Repulsive and Attractive Atoms

+We now specialise Theorem~\ref{teo:post} to our examples, whose posterior distribution was not previously available in the literature.

-\begin{example}[Determinantal point process] Assume that $\Phi$ is a DPP on a compact region $R \subset \X =:\R^q$, with kernel $K$ whose eigenvalues $\lambda_j$ in \eqref{eq:k_mercer} all strictly smaller than one.
-Then, the random measure $\mutilde^\prime$ in Theorem \ref{teo:post} is such that
+\begin{example}[Determinantal point process] Assume that $\Phi$ is a DPP on $\X$ as defined in Example \ref{ex:dpp_def}, whose kernel $K$ has eigenvalues $\lambda_j$ in \eqref{eq:k_mercer} all strictly smaller than one.
+Then, the random measure $\mutilde^\prime$ in Theorem~\ref{teo:post} is such that